etianen/django-herokuapp/README.rst

 Many django-herokuapp commands need to know the root of the project's file stucture.
 Django 1.6 provides this setting automatically as ``settings.BASE_DIR``.
 If this setting is not present in your settings file, it should be added as an absolute path.
-You can look it up dynamically from the settings file using something similar to:
+You can look it up dynamically from the settings file using like this:

 ::

     import os.path
+    # Assumes settings file is located in a your_project.settings package.
-    BASE_DIR = os.path.dirname(os.path.dirname(__file__))
+    BASE_DIR = os.path.abspath(os.path.join(__file__, "..", ".."))

 Support and announcements